cltl/LongTailQATask/README.md

 ### 1) EventRegistries

+As we describe in *Section 7* of the proposal, in our pilot we only use the GVA data to create questions.
+However, we have also crawled and inspected the data from the FireRescue1 database.

 #### 1.1) GunViolenceArchive (GVA)

+The main script that crawls all frames from the GVA database, and all corresponding articles from Archive.org is `Crawler.py`.
+This script also normalizes the incident locations to Wikipedia URIs and detects the DCT of a document.

 #### 1.2) FireRescue1

 The data is crawled with the Python Notebook file `Crawler.ipynb`, it is stored in `firerescue.pickle`, and we analyze it in `Inspect.ipynb`.
-As we describe in *Section 7* of the proposal, in our pilot we only use the GVA data to create questions.

 ### 2) QuestionCreation